 So, if you’d like to become an EMT or a paramedic, doing the EMT qualification and getting work experience in an ambulance is crucial.

-However, if you don’t have the time commitment necessary to train to become an EMT right now, or you’re not interested in transporting patients, an EMR course may be the better option for you.
+However, if you don’t have the time commitment necessary to train to become an EMT right now, an EMR course may be the better option for you.

 If you’re interested in working in EMS, but you’re not sure which branch is the right fit for you, taking an EMR course lets you jump-start your career and start saving lives as soon as possible.